 (b) one member representing the department principally assisting in the administration of the Land Administration Act 1997 to be appointed by the Minister; and

-(c) one member to be nominated by the Returned Sailors, Soldiers and Airmen’s Imperial League of Australia, W.A.
-Branch Incorporated.
+(c) one member to be nominated by The Returned and Services League of Australia WA Branch Incorporated.

 (3) Every member of the Board holds office for a period of 2 years from the date upon which he first takes his seat on the Board by virtue of his appointment and he is eligible for re-appointment.